Illias-b/A-B-Testing/README.md

 # A/B Testing Report: Control vs. Test Marketing Campaign

 ## Background and Insight
 The primary objective of this A/B testing was to determine the most effective marketing strategy between two campaigns: the **Control Campaign** and the **Test Campaign**.
-The opportunity identified was to improve marketing ROI, increase conversion rates, and optimize the overall cost-efficiency of marketing efforts.
+The opportunity identified was to improve marketing ROI, increase conversion rates, and optimise the overall cost-efficiency of marketing efforts.
 The decision to conduct this test stemmed from a need to identify which campaign variables (e.g., ad creatives, targeting criteria, spending allocation) contribute most significantly to campaign success.

 ## Hypothesis
 The hypothesis was that the Test Campaign, with adjusted targeting criteria and ad creative strategies, would outperform the Control Campaign in terms of Conversion Rate, CTR, CPA, and ROAS.